justin-napolitano/justin-napolitano.github.io/project.md

 generatedAt: '2025-11-24T21:35:22.312Z'
 source: github-auto
 summary: >-
-  Explore the source code for a personal portfolio website built with Python and Sphinx, featuring static site generation and documentation management.
+  Explore the source code for a personal website built with Python and Sphinx, featuring static site generation and documentation management.
 tags:
   - python
   - sphinx